 How to Audit Your GEO Presence

-By being proactive with GEO, you can beat the competition and become trusted on these platforms, which will be harder to compete with in the long term.
+Generative Engine Optimization (GEO) is an essential channel for conquering local search and spreading brand awareness.
+By being proactive with GEO, you can beat the competition and become trusted on these platforms, which will only take up a greater share of SEO traffic moving forward.

 FAQs